 This also makes for a great trail run.
 Some areas with loose rocks need to be avoided, but all-in-all it's a perfect trail for the intermediate runner or the beginner who wants to push themselves a bit.

 Swimming and Camping

 Walk through forest and rolling terrain to Whiteface Landing where you can sun, swim, or camp at Whiteface Brook lean-to.

 Cross-country skiing and snowshoeing

 This is a popular cross-country ski for locals and visitors.
 Rockier terrain makes this a more enjoyable ski or trek later in the season when there is more snow.
-Due to seasonal road closures in winter, the distance is Whiteface Landing is 3.7 miles.
-This adds just over one mile, one way, to the trip milage.
-None of this "extra" winter terrain is challenging and will go by quick as you glide over the snow.
+The parking at the bridge will be plowed and there is a clearly marked ski trail connecting to the gravel road mentioned above.

 Skiing over a frozen body of water is a dangerous activity and should only be done with care and respect for your environment.
 Know the ice conditions and be prepared for anything including heavy winds, snow drifts, whiteouts, slushy conditions, and thin ice.